AXIM® Biotechnologies Completes Pre-Clinical Drug Studies on SPX-1009 Compound Proving Suppression of Melanoma Cells

 Schedule Your 30 min Free Demo!

-A live webcast of the presentation will be available online in the investor relations section of the company’s website at View Source A replay of the presentation will be available on the company website for 90 days following the webcast.
+A live webcast of the presentation will be available on the Investors section of the company’s website at View Source An archived replay will be available for approximately 30 days following the presentation.